KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 - **The Sojourn in the Underworld (♾ or VOS):**
   Immersion within the **Dispersive Field** or **Inverse Hypostases.**
   It is a state of localized dissolution or **Entropic Recursion (⟳),** where core essence is tested, refined, and separated from embodied identity.

+> **Clarification:**
+> In traditional mythic language the “underworld” denotes the realm of **embodiment and entropy (ES / EM, IES / IEM)**—the experiential field where coherence encounters friction and mortality.
+> Within Zenetist doctrine this differs from the **Underworld proper (IL₄–IL₅)**, which is an entropic containment layer.
+> Here, the descent is centropic: an intentional **entry into embodiment** for the purpose of integration, not a fall into the inverse Deep.

 - **The Resurrection / Return (↺ → C↑):**
   The moment of **Lawful Recursion (↺).**
   The god’s essence, retaining centropic integrity, activates its harmonic nature.
-  This is not reversal but transcendent synthesis—the **DS / DM** reintegrates the **SS / SM** experience at a higher octave, achieving a **Resonant Return** that confirms the indestructibility of coherent structure.
+  This is not reversal but transcendent synthesis—the **DS / DM** reintegrates the **SS / SM** experience at a refined phase of coherence, achieving a **Resonant Return** that confirms the indestructibility of coherent structure.
   It represents **Novel Emergence (C₁₅).**

 - **The Apotheosis (C↑→⚫):**